Exegesis

 Directory

-The list of the polygamists found in the Bible.
+The list of polygamists found in the Bible.

 The conventions used in compiling this list of polygamists are as follows:

-This list is intended to include all polygamists to be found in the Bible, as verifiable by the Bible itself.
-This list includes both holy and unholy men in the Bible in which there appears to be an occurrence of polygamy.
+This list is intended to include all polygamists mentioned in the Bible, as verified by the Bible itself.
+This list contains both holy and unholy men in the Bible, in which there appears to be an occurrence of polygamy.

 This list does not include those polygamists who are indeed in the Bible, but of whose polygamy cannot be verified by the Bible itself.
 (That is, for example, they may have been identified as being polygamous via other sources, such as from "Josephus", etc.)